orthanc/bluesky-mutebot/README.md

   * A record for each user keyed by their `did` that saves the list of people they follow
   * Records in the `aggregate` partition that are one record per person followed with a count of how man users follow them.
 These records trigger are used to filter the firehose to only Bleets by people someone cares to follow
 * `MuteWordsTable` - the list of mute words for each user.
 Partition key is the user's `did` with the range key being a muted word
+* `AppStatusTable` - used to store various state between lambda invocations.
+Keys are:
+  * `firehose-cursor` - for the cursor of where to resume the firehose read

 ## Getting Involved